wfjm/w11/tools/oskit/211bsd_rpeth/README.md

 ### System properties and intended usage
 This system is build with Ethernet based networking via a DEUNA network interface.
-The kernel is configured with
+The `RETRONFPETH` kernel is configured with
 ```
     NETHER 1        # ethernet support
     NDE 1           # DEUNA interface driver